Board of Trustees

 After having children, Nina and her husband relocated from New York to San Francisco.
 She took time off to focus on raising her two daughters, and then began investing, mainly in early stage technology companies.
 Nina co-chaired the Bay Area Advisory Council of Common Sense Media and served as a Trustee for The Hamlin School.
 Nina and her husband Scott moved with their girls to Los Angeles in 2018.
 Nina recently joined the Board of Governors at Cedars Sinai.
 She has also become involved with the XPRIZE Foundation.

-Nina and her husband Scott currently live in Brentwood, Los Angeles with their two daughters, Chase and Chloe Stanford.
+Nina and her husband Scott currently live in Brentwood with their two daughters, Chase and Chloe.
 She enjoys skiing, playing tennis, paddleboarding, traveling, and spending time with family on both coasts.

 Cecilia Victor